 Primary treatment is an excellent start to recovery.
-However, without a long term continuum of care, most people are unsuccessful at staying clean and sober throughout the early recovery phase.
+However, without a long term continuum of care, most people are unsuccessful at staying clean and sober.
 It is for this reason that New Freedom Academy has a huge investment in following primary treatment with a sane and sound continuum of care.
 From the time a person enters our program, our discharge planning team starts to look at their needs after treatment and works in an integrated manner with the treatment team to plan this next critical stage.

 Because each person is different, the continuum of care support plan they leave with must be different.